-When a file that has been opened for edit with p{4} edit is submitted to the depot, the file revision that exists in the depot is not replaced.
+When a file that has been opened for edit with p4 edit is submitted to the depot, the file revision that exists in the depot is not replaced.
 Instead, the new file revision is assigned the next revision number in sequence, and previous revisions are still accessible.
 By default, the newest revision (the head revision) is used by all commands that refer to the file.

-By default, the specified files are added to the default change list.
-Use -c to specify a different change list.
+By default, the specified files are added to the default changelist.
+Use -c to specify a different changelist.

-If p4 $\,$ edit is run on any files that are already opened for edit, these files are simply moved into the specified changelist, which must have a status of pending.
+If p4 edit is run on any files that are already opened for edit, these files are simply moved into the specified changelist, which must have a status of pending.

 -c change# Opens the files for edit within the specified changelist.
 If this flag is not provided, the files are linked to the default changelist. -t type Stores the new file revision as the specified type, overriding the file type of the previous revision of the same file.
-See the File Types section for a list of file types. g-opts See the Global Options section.
+See the File Types section for a list of file types. -n Preview which files would be opened for edit, without actually changing any files or metadata. g-opts See the Global Options section.